 In addition to aiding the Mayor, Mrs. Voiles functions as a liaison between various departments and agencies.
 Mrs. Voiles provides oversight in the daily operations of the Mayor’s Office as well as assisting with operational functions concerning other officials.
 Mrs. Voiles provides support and scheduling for the Mayor and other officers responsible to the Mayor’s Office.
 Mrs. Voiles has served in this capacity for 12 years.

-Ms. Fletcher is the Mayor’s Carson Newman senior intern/assistant.
-She performs administrative duties while serving as the assistant for the Mayor, assisting with scheduling, administrative duties, meetings, and other special projects.
-Ms. Fletcher began working with the Mayor’s Office in March of 2019 and will continue until May of 2020.
+Ms. Fletcher is a full-time employee with the Office of the Mayor.
+She performs administrative duties such as assisting with scheduling, administrative duties, meetings, and other special projects.
+Ms. Fletcher began working with the Mayor’s Office in March of 2019.

 Director of Facilities and Safety